Tri-Rail: Coastal Link (FEC line service)

 The Coastal Link is planned to begin in phases.
-The first phase is known as Tri-Rail Downtown Miami Link, which would provide service to MiamiCentral station in Downtown Miami.
-About half of Tri-Rail's trains would switch to the FEC's Little River Branch on the new Iris Connection south of Metrorail Transfer station and head east to the FEC mainline, where they would turn south and head to downtown Miami.
-The Downtown Link costs about $69 million and is planned to be operational in 2023.
+The first phase is known as Tri-Rail Downtown Miami Link, which began service on January 13, 2024.

 A later phase would allow Tri-Rail to begin service to Jupiter by having trains switch to the FEC on the new Northwood connection north of West Palm Beach and head north to Jupiter with additional stops in Palm Beach Gardens, Lake Park and Riviera Beach.
 No official timeframe has been given for this phase.

 Miami-Dade County is also working to find funding for service on the FEC from Downtown Miami as far north as Aventura.
-Construction of an additional track for commuter service would require the approval of Brightline, which owns perpetual rights to operate passenger trains over the corridor.
+Construction of an additional track for commuter service would require the approval of Brightline, which owns trackage rights to operate passenger trains over the corridor.

 If the Coastal Link is fully implemented, Tri-Rail would operate in three separate services with a line on the FEC tracks from Jupiter to Downtown Fort Lauderdale, a line on the existing tracks from Mangonia Park to Pompano Beach, and then transition to the FEC tracks and continue to Downtown Miami.
 Another line would run on the existing tracks from Boca Raton to Miami Airport.

-Before full implementation of the Coastal Link service can begin, officials have acknowledged that a new higher rail bridge over the New River in Fort Lauderdale is necessary.
+Before full implementation of the Coastal Link service can begin, officials have acknowledged that a new crossing over (or under) the New River in Fort Lauderdale is necessary.
 The FEC's current low-level drawbridge is unable to handle Tri-Rail service along with Brightline and FEC freight service without negatively affecting vessel traffic on the river since the bridge would need to be lowered quite often.
 Proposals include a taller bridge or possibly a tunnel under the river.

-In 2020, Brightline solicited a proposal to operate a commuter rail service on the FEC, utilizing its exclusive trackage rights for passenger service.
+In 2020, Brightline solicited a proposal to operate a commuter rail service on the FEC, utilizing its exclusive trackage rights for passenger service, under a different system known as the Northeast Corridor Rapid Transit Project.
 Under these plans the city of Miami would support the service operated by Brightline, without direct involvement of Tri-Rail.

+Homestead and Doral (CSX Homestead Subdivision line service)

+There had been proposals in the past by Miami-Dade County and CSX Transportation to use the CSX Homestead Subdivision for Tri-Rail service, with the corridor being purchased by the county or the Florida Department of Transportation.
+However, one of the problems at the time was that the price of the corridor was exorbitant.
+Since then, CSX has had new leadership, and the company is now willing to make a deal with Miami-Dade County to potentially have passenger rail service initiated on the corridor.
+Service could include the Lehigh spur from the Miami Intermodal Center to Doral, as well as the Homestead Subdivision from the Miami Intermodal Center to Homestead.
+As of 2024, both lines only see sporadic freight service, and the southernmost 12 mi of the Homestead Subdivision (south of the Gold Coast Railroad Museum) have been out of service since 2019.